top of page

 I forgive the past totally

-Notice all conditions you set for loving yourself or others.
+Notice all the conditions you set for loving yourself or others.

 I love myself, only if/when…